ewhinery8/train-station/README.md

 ## Performance Results

 Base performance seems solid - with signifigant speedups compared to LibTorch (C++ PyTorch backend) on certain ops.
 With this said, it will be hard to match performance for all operations considering our zero-dependency design (talking BLAS, MKL which larger behemoth libraries leverage).
 Our aim is to out-perform the competition.
-As the project matures we will continue to persue increasing levels of performance.
+As the project matures we will continue to pursue increasing levels of performance.

 ### Performance Benchmarks